edsilv/redux-experiments/notes.md

   },
 ```

-how do you then use redux as an inline script tag?
+then use redux as an inline script tag?

 ```
 <script src="https://unpkg.com/redux@3.7.2/dist/redux.min.js"></script>
 ```

-do we need to use some kind of tree shaking to reduce bundle footprint?